 Silkies also come in different colors and patterns which adds some flavor to a backyard flock.

 Not only are bantam Cochins friendly and wonderfully feathered, but they are also great egg layers.
-Children will enjoy collecting their eggs and interacting with their new pet chickens.
+Children will enjoy collecting their fresh eggs and interacting with their new pet chickens.

 You can find Belgian bantams with funny little beards or feathers on their legs, much to the delight of children.
 These birds are all about being friendly and with some small enough to fit into your hand, kids can easily learn how to be gentle and care for their new pet.